NVIDIA/aistore/docs/_posts/2025-12-15-s3-data-with-namespace.md

 title:  "The Many Lives of a Dataset Called 'data'"
 date:   Dec 15, 2025
 author: Alex Aizman
-categories: aistore bucket-identity namespace backend-provider
+categories: aistore namespace multi-cloud backend federated-storage
 ---

 For whatever reason, a bucket called `s3://data` shows up with remarkable frequency as we deploy AIStore (AIS) clusters and populate them with user datasets.
 Likely for the same reason that `password = password` remains a popular choice.